Follow me:

 Voice of America Russian Branch Chief Alexander Barmine Was An Ex-Soviet General and Ex-Spy Who Testified Before Senator McCarthy

-Stopped McCarthy’s Staff from Interference with VOA Russian Branch
+Stopped McCarthy’s Staff from Interference with the VOA Russian Branch

 Barmine’s deputy, Alexander Frenkley, described him as a passionate defender of the Russian Branch journalists and praised him for skillful handling of potential interference by Senator McCarthy’s staff with the work of VOA broadcasters.
 Frenkley told an oral history project interviewer in 1988 that Senator McCarthy’s subcommittee’s Chief Counsel Roy Cohn showed up one Sunday at his office in New York looking for General Barmine, telling him he wanted to see Barmine on a confidential matter.
 Cohn left after being told that Barmine was not there.
 Frenkley immediately called Barmine, who told him not to worry.
 The next day, Barmine went to see Senator McCarthy at the Waldorf Astoria Towers in New York.
 According to Frenkley, Barmine told the senator to keep his staff away from the VOA Russian Service: